 9.4.
 What we may need from you.
 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

 9.5.
 Timescale.
 Please consider your request responsibly before submitting it.
 We will respond to your request as soon as we can.
 Generally, this will be within one month from when we receive your request but, if the request is going to take longer to deal with, we will let you know.

 Our website may, from time to time, contain links to and from the websites of our partner networks, advertisers, affiliates and approved charities.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal information to these websites.

 Any changes we make to our privacy notice in the future will be posted on this page and, where appropriate, notified to you by e-mail or otherwise.
 Please check back frequently to see any updates or changes to our privacy notice.
 This privacy and cookies notice may be translated into languages other than English.
 In the event of any conflict in interpretation (in a legal sense) between translated versions of this notice, the English language version shall prevail.

 13.1.
-“GIFA” means GIFA Holding Limited, a company registered in the Turkish Republic of Northern Cyprus under company number M.S.16778 with its registered office at Dr Fazil Kucuk Boulevard, Hamitkoy Junction, Lefkosa (North Cyprus) Mersin 10 Turkey 99040.
+GIFA Exchange is a crypto trading platform based in the Turkish Republic of Northern Cyprus and operating under the registered number M.S.16778 with its head office at Dr Fazil Kucuk Boulevard, Hamitkoy Junction, Lefkosa (North Cyprus) Mersin 10 Turkey 99040.

 13.4.1.
 GIFX is a type of crypto asset, a cryptographically stored representation of value which uses distributed ledger technology and which can be transferred, stored or traded electronically.